icecream17/ts-python-chess/Readme.md

 1 instanceof Chess.PieceType  // true
 59 instanceof Chess.Square    // true

+// NOTE: I can't use BigInt to represent 'int' in python,
+// because in Python squares can be used as an index,
-// NOTE: I'm not using BigInt to represent 'int' in python Chess.isSquare(10n)           // false Chess.isSquare(10)            // true Chess.isSquare(3858)          // "out of range"
+// and in javascript, you can't use BigInt to index arrays Chess.isSquare(10n)           // false Chess.isSquare(10)            // true Chess.isSquare(3858)          // "out of range"